jjasghar/chef-jenkins-vagrant/README.md

 chef-jenkins-vagrant
 ====================

-My "recipe" how I got Chef Jenkins and Vagrant to play nice.
-After watching specificly this (http://www.youtube.com/watch?v=h_IEfNklzW4) video, I realized I could do this.
-I searched high and low for a way to bulid this stack, and nothing.
-I decided to create a way to centralize my notes and hopefully give this out to the community.
-Please if you have suggestions or commens PRs or emails to my github email address are more than welcome.
+This is my "recipe" on how I got Chef Jenkins and Vagrant to play nice.
+After watching this (http://www.youtube.com/watch?v=h_IEfNklzW4) video, I realized I could do this.
+I searched high and low for a tutorial on how  to bulid this stack, and nothing.
+So I decided to create a github doc to centralize my setup and hopefully let the community suggest additions.

+If you have any suggestions, comments, pull requests, or emails are more than welcome.

+jjasghar{at}gmail_dot_com or @jjasghar

 Things you need
 ===============